eighttrigrams/eighttrigrams-tutorials/README.md

 you can very easily set up projects, following very limited conventions.
 The first of these is creating source files within a `src` subdirectory.
 The second one is having a correspondence between file names and namespace declarations at the beginning of the files.
-More on that below.
+More on namespaces is to be said in section after this one.
+Here it should mean for us just 'file' or 'context' or 'module'.
 But first let's look at an example.

 [examples/greeter_1/src/greeter.clj](./examples/greeter_1/src/greeter.clj):